Environmental Management

 Overview of the ENEOS Group’s Environmental Impact

-Input-Output of the ENEOS Group (Results from Fiscal 2023)
+Input-Output of the ENEOS Group (Fiscal 2024 Results)

 Major Initiatives